Densely Guided Knowledge Distillation using Multiple Teacher Assistants: Result and Discussion

-From the results of all these experiments, we can conclude that the proposed method shows the best performance not only when the gap between teacher and student is large, but also in general KD methods.
+From the results of all these experiments, we can conclude that the proposed method shows the best performance not only when the gap between the teacher and the student is large but also compared with the general KD methods.